5 April 2026

 The image that arrests my eye

-is the one of the eye of the poet
+is the one of the poet’s eye

 in which the spirit fish has been caught looking.

-The poet has handed me this,
+The poet handed me this,

 just before he turned away,